 Dill Pickle Soup with Mushrooms is the ultimate bowl of comfort.
 Slightly sour and extremely flavorful, this easy soup is sure to warm you up during chilly days.
 This will soon become the star of the show in your fall recipe book!

 Dill Pickle Soup with Mushrooms has always been one of my favorite comforting meals.
 It is a thick soup, usually made with meat.
 It has a slightly sour taste, a little bit of crunch, and is bursting with flavors.
 Some ingredients may vary, but pickle juice and dill pickles are always the hero.

-This soup is extremely popular in Russia.
+This soup is extremely popular in Russia and somewhat reminds me of another traditional and popular Russian Soup – Solyanka, which also has pickles and pickle juice.
 For ages, people used to marinate cucumbers in large quantities for winter and they found that this soup was a great way to utilize the juice of the pickled cucumbers.

 Dill Pickle Soup with Mushrooms

 During my childhood, I remember having Dill Pickle Soup quite often, especially during colder months.
 There is a portion of comfort in every bowl.
 It’s really easy to make and every homemaker knows the recipe.

 Kids love this soup too.
 So if you have a picky eater, consider giving him a bowl of Dill Pickle Soup and you’ll be surprised how fast it will be gobbled up.